skypjack/entt/docs/md/meta.md

 may not be initialized, depending on whether a suitable constructor has been found or not.
-On the other side, the `destroy` member function accepts instances of `meta_any` as well as actual objects by reference and invokes the registered destructor if any or a default one.<br/>
+On the other side, the `destroy` member function accepts instances of `meta_any` as well as actual objects by reference and invokes the registered destructor if any.<br/>
 Be aware that the result of a call to `destroy` may not be what is expected.
+The purpose is to give users the ability to free up resources that require special treatment and **not** to actually destroy instances.

 Meta types and meta objects in general contain much more than what is said: a plethora of functions in addition to those listed whose purposes and uses go